 Harrison claimed the media company contravened the Fair Work Act and breached her employment contract.
 She also filed an adverse action claim under the Fair Work Act.

-Moreover, Seven’s former HR head Melanie Allibon left the company in December 2016, shortly after the two-year affair between Harrison and the CEO Tim Worner
+Moreover, Seven’s former HR head Melanie Allibon left the company in December 2016, shortly after the two-year affair between Harrison and the CEO Tim Worner was made public.

 Allibon played a prominent role in the efforts to negotiate Harrison out of the organisation after executive chairman Kerry Stokes was told about the affair.